gptankit/serviceq/README.md

 <h2>ServiceQ</h2>

-ServiceQ is an adaptive gateway for HTTP cluster deployments.
-It employs a probabilistic approach to distribute load and buffers requests during adverse scenarios (downtimes, service unavailability, connection loss etc).
-The buffered requests are forwarded in FIFO order when the service is available next.
+ServiceQ is an adaptive gateway for cluster deployments.
+It employs a probabilistic approach to distribute load and buffers requests during adverse cluster states (downtimes, service unavailability, connection loss etc).
+The buffered requests are forwarded in FIFO order when the cluster is available next.

 Noticeable features -

 * HTTP Load Balancing<br/>
-* Request retries with configurable interval<br/>
+* Probabilistic selection based on node error feedback<br/>
 * Failed request buffering and deferred forwarding<br/>
-* Heuristic Error Feedback+Round Robin selection<br/>
+* Request retries<br/>
 * Concurrent connections limit<br/>
-* Customizable balancer properties<br/>
-* Error based response<br/>

 Until I make <b>serviceq</b> available as a package download, here are the steps to run the setup - </br>